nicholasdille/container-slides/060_security/11_artifacts/slides.md

 - Distribution <span style="color: grey;">(how to talk to image registries)</span> [](https://github.com/opencontainers/distribution-spec)
 - Artifact <span style="color: grey;">(how to store arbitraty data in registries)</span> [](https://github.com/opencontainers/artifacts)

-OCI is slowly replacing Docker media types
+OCI is replacing Docker media types

 Version 1.1 is in the making